skochdev/react-mini-projects/README.md

 - **React.lazy()** and **React.Suspense**

 ---
-# Tabs component

-- Done using TypeScript and Styled Components
-- Fetching data from an api
-- While data is loading, a load indication is displaying
-- Utilizing styling along with event handler and useState to implement dynamic change of the details tab, depending on the tab selected
-- Basic styling so it doesn't look too ugly

----

 ##  **Tabs**
 [Live Page](https://skochdev.github.io/06-Tabs/) | [source code](https://github.com/skochdev/06-Tabs)

-# Tabs component

 - Done using TypeScript and Styled Components
 - Fetching data from an api